-Copies of the draft transportation conformity report, Amended Destino 2045 and 2021-2024 TIP were provided free of charge on social media and on the El Paso MPO website, however, copies of over-sized or lengthy materials were available at reproduction and postage costs consistent with the State of Texas Comptroller's policy.
-Electronic copies of draft documents and major updates were posted on the MPO website for public viewing.
+Copies of the draft transportation conformity report were provided free of charge, however, copies of over-sized or lengthy materials were available at reproduction and postage costs consistent with the State of Texas Comptroller's policy.
+Electronic copies of draft documents and major updates are posted on the MPO website for public viewing.

-There were no public comments received during the public involvement period of the Amended Destino 2045 Transportation Conformity Document and 10 general comments were received (refer to Appendix K).
+There were no public comments received during the public involvement period of the Amendment Destino 2045 Transportation Conformity Document and 10 general comments were received (refer to Appendix K).